Customer: Department of Infrastructure and Transport

 Location: Victor Harbour, South Australia

-McConnell Dowell continues its strong working relationship with the Department of Infrastructure and Transport (DIT) with the contract to design and construct the new Granite Island Causeway.
+McConnell Dowell continued its strong working relationship with the Department of Infrastructure and Transport (DIT) with the contract to design and construct the new Granite Island Causeway.
 The awarding of the contract followed a collaborative design development process involved DIT, McConnnell Dowell and the project's designers.

 A condition assessment identified that the original Causeway was approaching the end of its useful life and a feasibility study into the potential upgrade options determined that retaining the existing structure was not viable.